The Role of Alcohol Beverage Control (ABC) for Bar Staff in North Carolina

 Understanding Alcohol Beverage Control (ABC) in North Carolina

-The North Carolina Alcohol Beverage Control (ABC) Commission is responsible for regulating the sale, distribution, and consumption of alcoholic beverages.
-Unlike many other states where liquor is sold by private retailers, NC operates a state-run ABC system where distilled spirits are only available in government-controlled ABC stores.
+The North Carolina Alcohol Beverage Control (ABC) Commission regulates all aspects of alcohol sales, distribution, and consumption in the state.
+Unlike most states where liquor is sold through private businesses, North Carolina operates a state-controlled ABC store system for distilled spirits.

 1. Complex Licensing and Permit Requirements